wp-plugins/readable-names/readme.txt

 2. The error messages are user friendly.

 == Changelog ==

+= 0.7 =
+* Add Hebrew translation (by Yaron Shahrabani)
+* Add Icelandic translation (by Hans Rúnar Snorrason)
+* Delete russian letters 'Ь' and 'Ъ' from the default settings

 = 0.6.1 =
 * Fix a bug: not recognise the first letter of the alphabet